EvanCesanek/Ouvrai/README.md

 # Experiments

 Each experiment is a stand-alone JavaScript web app located in its own subdirectory under _`ouvrai/experiments/`_, and with its own _`package.json`_ separate from the main Ouvrai package.
-Running `ouvrai new-experiment studyname` will initialize a new study in this location, with all of the necessary config files.
+Running `ouvrai new <studyname> <templatename>` will initialize a new study in this location from one of the template experiment, copying the necessary Firebase configuration files from _`ouvrai/config/template`_.

 Ouvrai was developed for research on human sensorimotor control, so the template experiments are designed to support interactivity with the mouse/trackpad or VR devices.